Iammuratc/semiconductorGrowth/README.md

 ![Flow of TMGa](https://github.com/Iammuratc/semiconductorGrowth/blob/master/ss2.png)

 Also, you can plot the final semiconductor structure under 'Tools'.
-The last figure above shows the semiconductor structure, which is a p-type AlN/GaN semiconductor.
+The last figure below shows the semiconductor structure, which is a p-type AlN/GaN semiconductor.
 Besides that, it is possible to export data to excel under 'Excel'.

 ![Preview of the semiconductor](https://github.com/Iammuratc/semiconductorGrowth/blob/master/ss1.png)